the Doors to Your Creative Career: Designing Portfolios with Panache

 Like investing in a fine Bordeaux, workshops may need commitment but promise rich returns.

-The Must-do of Creative Careers
+The Imperative of Creative Careers

 Creativity is infectious; let it spread!